 I call this photo: A Study in Seaside Alienation.
 I expect I was going through an uncooperative phase at the time.
 I like the way the modernist backdrop of the De La Warr Pavilion sets off my mood of dislocation.

-As we are still in the centenary commemorations of the First World War I thought I’d share some family photographs from that period.
+The First World War and it’s aftermath features heavily in my fiction – in fact it is at the core of all my novels – and as we have recently commemorated the centenary, I thought I’d share some family photographs from that period.
 I don’t know who the young men are but they all bear a facial resemblance to my dad.
 I’m sorry to say I don’t know if any of them survived.
 You can read more about the Great War on my Research page.